-Female spawners select the cell in which they then build a redd.
-While selection of habitat for foraging is modeled very mechanistically (Section 6.2), selection of spawning habitat is modeled in a simple, empirical way, with spawning cells chosen using preferences for depth, velocity, and substrate observed in real trout.
+While selection of habitat for foraging is modeled very mechanistically (Section 5.2), selection of spawning habitat is modeled in a simple, empirical way, with spawning cells chosen using preferences for depth, velocity, and substrate observed in real trout.
 This design was chosen because a detailed, mechanistic representation of spawning habitat selection would require considerable additional complexity: modeling processes such as intergravel flow and water quality, which are extremely data-intensive and uncertain.
-This additional complexity is not necessary to meet inSTREAM's objectives (Section 6.1), but we do need a simple representation of how flow affects where redds are placed because a redd's location affects its survival of dewatering (Section 7.1.1).
+This additional complexity is not necessary to meet inSTREAM's objectives (Section 5.1).
+We do, however, need a simple representation of how flow affects where redds are placed because a redd's location affects its survival of dewatering (Section 6.1.1) and the habitat conditions that its newly emerged juveniles are exposed to.